TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 8/Judges 8.21.md

 ---

-Then Zebah and Zalmunna said, Rise thou, and fall upon us; for as the man is, so is his strength.
-And Gideon arose, and slew Zebah and Zalmunna, and took the crescents that were on their camels' necks.
+Then Zebah and Zalmunna said, "Rise and fall on us; for as the man is, so is his strength."
+Gideon arose, and killed Zebah and Zalmunna, and took the crescents that were on their camels' necks.